 Somerfield also requested a WorthIt! range to sell from the promotional aisle in some of their other stores.
 An extension of the arrangement was under consideration when news broke that Somerfield was to join the Co-operative and needed a pause to complete an integration.

 After the demise of Woolworths the tables were turned, as the Co-operative took leases on a number of the High Street retailer's former stores across South East England.

-From a standing start it had already grown into a £2m brand within eighteen months, and had plenty of potential to grow further.
+From a standing start it had already established itself as a£2m brand within eighteen months, and had plenty of potential to grow further.